v7ren/verctrl/readme.md

-# verctrl
+# versctrl

 Lightweight version control CLI tool with smart file detection and PyQt6 GUI

 ## Overview

-verctrl is a simple yet powerful version control tool designed for quick file backups with intelligent file detection.
+versctrl is a simple yet powerful version control tool designed for quick file backups with intelligent file detection.
 It provides both command-line and GUI interfaces for managing file versions.

 ## Features